ubykuo/web-game-engines/PhaserJS/README.md

 - Easy to understand what the code does by just looking at it once
 - No complex calculations or verbose stuff for most of the things
 - Simplicity
+- Great amount of official tutorials (685 approx) and big community/forums
 - Default physics modes: Arcade, Ninja and P2 (advanced physics)
 - Grouping (e.g:  you can create a group of Aliens and then for movement you move the Group itself, not alien by alien)
 - Easy to use animation/sprite engine